darkroomengineering/lenis/README.md

 }
 ```

 #### Use `data-lenis-prevent` attribute on nested scroll elements.
-In addition, we advice you to add `overscroll-behavior: contain` on this element.
+In addition, we advise you to add `overscroll-behavior: contain` on this element.

 ```html
 <div data-lenis-prevent>scroll content</div>